Qualified Tips (TipTax) · federal No Tax on Tips · 2025–2028

 Does my state follow the federal deduction?

-Do mandatory service charges count?
+Do mandatory service charges or crypto tips count?

 What about 1099 / self-employed workers?